Create a Website Account - Manage notification subscriptions, save form progress and more.

-Please visit our website for the permit application and guidelines: Permits for People with Disabilities
+Please visit our website for the permit application and guidelines.

 Friends of Webster Trails (FWT) is a non-profit 501(c)(3) organization enthusiastically serving as the volunteer arm of the Webster Parks and Recreation Department.
 When FWT was established in 1997 its only activity was the maintenance of the Hojack Trail.
 With the Town’s acquisition of open space, FWT has now built 19.5 miles of trails in the Whiting Road Nature Preserve, Gosnell Big Woods Preserve, Four Mile Creek Preserve and other properties.
 These trails provide a place for hiking, cycling, running, cross-country skiing, and snowshoeing.

-For all meeting agendas, minutes, and results, please visit: Current Board Meeting Agendas and Minutes
+For all meeting agendas, minutes, and results, please visit the Agenda Center.

-Webster Town Code outlines our Noise Ordinance, including permitted sound levels: Town Code LINK
+Webster Town Code outlines the town's noise ordinance, including permitted sound levels.

-For information regarding all current Utility Work, please visit our website: http://ci.webster.ny.us/639/Current-Projects
+For information regarding all current Utility Work, please visit our website.

-For all upcoming work being done in town related to roadwork (paving, chip sealing), and utility work (internet, water, sewer, etc.), please visit our Highway Department Current Projects page at: ci.webster.ny.us/639/Current-Projects
+For all upcoming work being done in town related to roadwork (paving, chip sealing), and utility work (internet, water, sewer, etc.), please visit the Highway Department Current Projects page.

 The Town will replace mailboxes damaged during snow operations.
-Please complete our online form to report it: Mailbox Report Form
+Please complete our online form to report.

 The Town of Webster does not provide this service.
 Exceptions are determined by Town and/or County officials and may include wind sheer, microburst, and ice storms.
 Residents can check with their waste hauler to see if they can accommodate their needs.
 If not, they will have to make arrangements with a private contractor.

-For updates on when mulch is available for residents, for pick-up or home delivery, please visit out Highway Dept. Updates Page: ci.webster.ny.us/534/Updates-Mulch-Leaf-Pick-up-Snow-Roadwork
+For updates on when mulch is available for residents, for pick-up or home delivery, please visit out Highway Department updates page.

 If you are digging or excavating anywhere for anything in the ROW (right of way), you need a 149 permit from the Highway Department.

-Yes we do, when they fall within the Town right-of-way.
-Call the Highway Department at (585) 872-1443 with the type of animal and location.
+Yes, when they fall within the Town right-of-way.
+Call the Highway Department at 585-872-1443 with the type of animal and location.

 Most neighborhood ponds fall under the jurisdiction of the Town.
 The Town's responsibility is solely functionality of the pond.
-Aesthetics are not the Town's responsibility.
+Aesthetics is not the Town's responsibility.
 The ponds are the Town's flood control mechanism.

-The only time the Town remedies erosion damage is when it is an eminent threat to our roadways or utilities.
+The only time the Town remedies erosion damage is when it is an imminent threat to our roadways or utilities.

-Yes.
-You may drop off your Christmas tree at the Highway Department any time between December 26th and February 28th.
+Yes, Christmas trees may be dropped at the Highway Department any time between December 26 and February 28.